Being an AU MBA student

 Full Program: 2.5 to 3 years*

-*Those in the Accelerated or Accounting programs will finish sooner.
+*Those in the Accelerated, Accounting or Supply Chain programs will finish sooner.

 Weekly commitment